 Roscos Fritos

-Roscos or Rosquillas are similar to donuts.
+Next up on the Spanish Easter food list is Roscos or Rosquillas, similar to donuts.
 Each region has it’s own version of Roscos Fritos, they can be soft or crunchy, and filled with anything from cream aniseed liquor.

 Buñuelos de viento

-Also eaten at Halloween, buñuelos are like small donut holes fried in oil and covered in sugar.
+Also eaten at Halloween as well as at Easter, buñuelos are like small donut holes fried in oil and covered in sugar.
 They are sometimes also filled with cream and often accompanied by chocolate caliente (hot chocolate).
 Here in the Valencian region they are often made with pumpkin.

 Pestiños

-A popular Easter treat in the Andalusia region, pestiños are fritter like pastries made from fried dough, soaked in spiced honey, anise, orange and glazed in sugar.
+Another popular Semanana Santa food is this lovely sweet treat in the Andalusia region, pestiños are fritter like pastries made from fried dough, soaked in spiced honey, anise, orange and glazed in sugar.

 This list has made us hungry!
 Which one of these traditional dishes eaten in Spain during Semana Santa are you looking forward to trying this Easter?